ReconfigureIO/UX/docs/source/benchmarking.rst

     ├── main.go
     ├── main_test.go

-2. Open ``cmd/bench-full/main.go`` and make sure the data being sent to the FPGA is going to work for your project: our template uses an array of incrementing ``uint32`` of size set by the value provided from the command line when a deployment is run.
+2. Open ``cmd/bench-full/main.go`` and make sure the data being sent to the FPGA is going to work for your project: **our template uses an array of incrementing** ``uint32`` **of size set by the value provided from the command line when a deployment is run**.
 If that works for your project you can leave it how it is.
 To compare with the FPGA-side benchmark described above, this time, the incrementing value ``b.N`` ramps up the number of times the function ``feedFPGA`` is called, until we get an accurate figure for the whole process.

 3. Create a build image for your program by running the following (you can enter whatever helpful message you want):